 - Copy of Certificate of Incorporation from the CRO

-- A Certificate of Conformity to Saudi standards, or alternative, approved by standards where no Saudi ones exist, is required for a range of products mainly in the toys, electrical, electronics, automotive and chemical sectors.
+- A Certificate of Conformity to Saudi standards (SASO), or alternative, approved by standards where no Saudi ones exist, is required for a range of products mainly in the toys, electrical, electronics, automotive and chemical sectors.
 Some additional products outside these sectors are also included.
 For further information on this, please contact Bureau Veritas, Government Services & International Trade, 180 Borough High Street, London SE1 1LB

 Contact; Mr. Christian de Nanteuil, GSIT UK & Ireland - Business Developer